developer-leon/github_templates/.github/PULL_REQUEST_TEMPLATE.md

     Case ###: {description of the code changes or case}

-2. Check you selected the right branches.

-3. Only if unnecessary, add a detailed description.

-4. Re-check and clean your code for unnecesary additions such as logs, var_dumps, etc.
+2. Re-check and clean your code for unnecessary additions such as logs, var_dumps, etc.

-5. If necessary, use the Pull-Request tags to mark the PR accordingly.
+3. Only if unnecessary, add a detailed description and make use the GitHub's tags to mark it accordingly.

 :)